-• matrix_or_graph (SciPy sparse matrix or NetworkX Graph) - The matrix or graph whose maximum matching will be computed max_matching - Dict mapping from integer nodes in the first bipartite set (row indices) to nodes in the second (column indices).

-• top_nodes (list) - Integer nodes representing a bipartite set in a graph.
+- matrix_or_graph (SciPy sparse matrix or NetworkX Graph) The matrix or graph whose maximum matching will be computed - top_nodes (list) Integer nodes representing a bipartite set in a graph.
 Must be provided if and only if a NetworkX Graph is provided.